badluma/TheMillionCounterAI/README.md

 - Close other applications to free up RAM
 - Ensure you have at least 8GB of available RAM

-## 🎯 Success Criteria
+## Success Criteria

 The AI successfully completes the challenge when:
 1. It has generated all numbers from 1 to 1,000,000
 2. It outputs the completion message: `x3sdas2323uefoui`
 3. No numbers were skipped or generated out of order

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Ideas for improvements:

 - Add more AI model options
 - Implement progress tracking and resume functionality
 - Add performance metrics and timing
-- Create a web interface
 - Add validation for number sequences

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🔗 Links
+## Links

 - [Ollama Official Website](https://ollama.ai/)
 - [Qwen2.5-Coder Model](https://ollama.ai/library/qwen2.5-coder)

-## ⚠️ Disclaimer
+## Disclaimer

 This is an experimental project designed to test the limits of AI language models.
 The task of counting to one million may take an extremely long time or may not complete successfully, depending on the model's capabilities and consistency.

----
+You might run into some issues when running a model with low capabilities (<7b)

-**Happy Counting!** 🎯✨
+**Happy Counting!**